Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 - Deletion modal not functioning, the modal used for confirming an action before deleting was not popping up and the selection was deleted without confirmation: the class `modal-trigger` was added to the modal function to trigger to pop up window before deleting.

+ - Background and foreground colours do not have a sufficient contrast ratio.
+Low-contrast text is difficult or impossible for many users to read: Colour scheme was altered to be more visually pleasing.

 - Favicon not displaying: graphic image displayed correctly after changing the file path.